Student working with patient

 Student Doctoral Experiential Capstone Projects

 Students must successfully complete all academic coursework, fieldwork, and the competency requirement prior to beginning the experiential/scholarship phase of the Doctoral Experiential.
-The minimum duration of the Doctoral Experiential is 14 weeks (560 hours), which may be completed on a part-time or full-time basis.
+The minimum duration of the Doctoral Experiential is 14 weeks (448 hours).

-The entry-level (first professional degree) Doctor of Occupational Therapy (OTD) Program at Western New England University (WNE) has been designed to meet and exceed the standards set for OTD programs by the American Occupational Therapy Association (AOTA) and the Accreditation Council for Occupational Therapy Education (ACOTE).
-Standards for the entry-level OTD require a Capstone.
+The entry-level (first professional degree) Doctor of Occupational Therapy (OTD) Program at Western New England University (WNE) has been designed to meet and exceed the standards set for OTD programs by the American Occupational Therapy Association (AOTA) and the Accreditation Council for Occupational Therapy Education (ACOTE) Standards for the entry-level OTD require a Capstone.
 The WNE OTD program refers to this component as the Doctoral Experiential.
-This includes a Community Experiential and a Scholarly Project that have been designed to meet or exceed the ACOTE standards.
+This includes a Community Experiential and a Scholarly Project.
 Doctoral Experientials are planned and implemented jointly with students, faculty, and community partners.